 Given the capacity of the proposed stormwater drainage system and ability to delay peak flows, the Proposed Project would have a minimal impact to the existing stormwater drain system.
 However, the systems are designed for a 10-year event.
-Should the rainfall exceed that of a 10-year event or should the system become intermittently clogged, the slope of the project site and surrounding areas is such that water will run as over land flow and will drain into the nearby creek and thereby would neither pond on the project site nor flood adjacent properties.
+Should the rainfall exceed that of a 10-year event or should the system become intermittently clogged, the system is designed so that such an event (such as a 100-year flood event) wouldthe slope of the project site and surrounding areas is such that water will run as over land flow and will drain into the nearby creek and thereby would neither pond on the project site nor flood adjacent properties (Leah and Braze, 2016).
 To ensure off-site drainage associated with the Proposed Project would not exceed the capacity of existing stormwater drainage systems, Mitigation Measure 4.6-3b is included below to reduce impacts to a less-than-significant level.